 This monument is signposted on the right-hand side of the road as you travel from Cross to Cong.
 Access is very easy, a short walk up along a track, then in across a stile.
 Knockma and Eochy's Cairn are visible, as they are all quite close by.
 There are three more cairns, all pretty ruined, within a kilometer of Ballymacgibbon.
 The stone circles are about 1.5 km west of the cairn.

-There is a large cashel (stone fort) in the field just south of the cairn, which is also worth a look.
+There is a large cashel (stone fort) in the field just south of the cairn, which is also worth a visit.
 It may be a neolithic henge, and date to the same era as Ballymacgibbon cairn.